 A lump behind the ear can also be an abscess, a pus-filled pocket formed by bacteria.
 An abscess will be painful and feel warm to the touch.
 Other causes include a lipoma, mastoiditis, or acne.

-If you notice a lump behind your ear, you should see your doctor, especially if it is painful or uncomfortable.
-Your doctor will perform a physical exam, review your medical history, and run further tests to determine the underlying cause of the lump.
+A lump behind the ear should be examined by a doctor, especially if it is painful and uncomfortable.
+The doctor will perform a physical examination, review your medical history, and perform further tests to determine the underlying cause of the lump.

 If the lump becomes harder and larger or is accompanied by other symptoms such as fever or chills, you should also see a doctor immediately.
 There is a high possibility that the lump is infected.